apache/infrastructure-website/content/pages/asfbot.md

 <p id="intro"</p>

-ASFBo offers many services for Apache projects on Internet Relay Chat (IRC).
+ASFBot offers many services for Apache projects on Internet Relay Chat (IRC).
 IRC is an application layer protocol that facilitates text communication.
 The chat process works on a client/server networking model.
 To enable these services, contact Infra, either with a <a href="https://issues.apache.org/jira/browse/INFRA" target="_blank">Jira ticket</a> or through `#asfinfra` on the official <a href="https://the-asf.slack.com/" target="_blank">Apache Slack instance</a>.

 **Note** that ASFBot is being phased out in 2021, to be replaced by a Slack-related service.